eliona-smart-building-assistant/roomz-app/USER_GUIDE.md

 ### Introduction

-> The ROOMZ app provides integration and synchronization between Eliona and ROOMZ services.
+> The ROOMZ app provides Eliona with data from ROOMZ sensors.

 ## Overview

-This guide provides instructions on configuring, installing, and using the ROOMZ app to manage resources and synchronize data between Eliona and ROOMZ services.
+This guide provides instructions on configuring, installing, and using the ROOMZ app to gather data from ROOMZ sensors.

 ## Installation